irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Nerfed ECM cooldown to 140 seconds, nerfing it for both stealth and loud.
 Cooldown gain per kill reduced from 6 to 4 seconds.
 ECM duration in loud increased to 12 seconds to compensate much longer breaks in between uses.
 Healing gained per kill was increased to compensate longer intervals in-between activations.
 Temporary dodge now requires 3 kills, and provides the same dodge bonus, but for longer to compensate breaks between uses.
 This perk deck is simply too good, and the main reason for that is just the ECM stun effect.
-Making ECMs activate less often allows for stun spammibility of this deck to go down, while keeping player survivability at roughly the same level.
+Making ECMs activate less often allows for stun spammibility of this deck to go down, while other buffs keep player survivability at roughly the same level.

 ### Build(s) to try
 Barebone skills - get additional dodge and bullseye for armor gating, rest is up to you.